Borrowing maximum on Buy to Let mortgage by choosing a lender with Best Buy to Let Mortgage Rental Calculation

 You can think laterally; if you partner is destined to be lower tax payer you could consider holding the property in their name.
 Some Lenders will also accommodate this strategy a stage further with properties held by tenants in common 99% / 1%.

-My rental calculation does not fit my mortgage – Is there a way round this?
+My rental calculation does not fit my mortgage – Is there a way around this?

 Some Buy to Let Mortgage Lenders will factor in surplus disposable earned income (see my separate blog on the subject).